It’s an extremely common question across Veterans United Network:

 And perhaps the buyer is in the same boat.
 Buyers and sellers have to agree on a closing date, and that date could either speed up or delay the entire process.

-A home purchased with a VA home loan is subject to the VA appraisal.
+A home purchased with a VA home loan is subject to a VA appraisal.
 And only a VA-approved appraiser can perform a VA appraisal.

 VA lenders are responsible for ordering VA appraisals, which are completed in 10 days on average.
 But as VA appraisers are in short supply in rural areas, buyers should expect the VA appraisal to take longer in sparsely-populated locales.